7 Best Resources to Teach Workplace Readiness Skills

 That’s why the AES Product Team created a free customer service activity and lesson plan.
 The purpose of this activity is to demonstrate the importance of interpersonal business communication.

 The lesson has two parts.
 First, you will role play a customer interaction with a student for a few minutes.
-Afterwards, there are three questions to spark discussion amongst the class.
+Afterwards, there are three questions to spark discussion among the class.

 For part two of the lesson, you divide students into groups and hand out role play cards.
 Each card has a different scenario for a customer and a company representative.
 Students role play and document how each scenario played out.